 For those cases requiring post-acute care, injured workers most often receive continuing care at home.
 Nursing homes and skilled nursing facilities are commonly used for the medical care of the elderly, but the needs of injured workers differ from the needs of most of the elderly population.
-Injured workers are often younger with an average age at injury of about 44.3 Furthermore many have dependent children and a spouse.
+Injured workers are often younger with an average age at injury of about 44.3 Furthermore, many have dependent children and a spouse.
 Therefore, the incentive to remain at home can be very strong.

 Although nursing homes are not as common for post-acute care as home-health services for injured workers today, the aging workforce may render their use more common in the future.
-The Bureau of Labor Statistics expects the number of workers aged 65 to 74 to grow by 4.5% from 2014 to 2024.
+The Bureau of Labor Statistics expects the number of workers ages 65 to 74 to grow by 4.5% from 2014 to 2024.
 The corresponding growth rate for workers 75 and over is even higher at 6.4%.4 In addition to the traditional nursing home, other forms of assisted living are becoming more common.
 In fact, the increasing variety of available care facilities may make out-of-the-home care a more attractive option.
 Nursing homes and similar facilities may be available to provide respite care for injured workers—allowing family members caring for an injured worker to take short breaks to temporarily focus on their own needs.
 For injured workers who are mobile but cannot take care of themselves, daytime care in a facility might allow family caregivers to keep working and/or take care of personal matters.